Does it really hurt?

 Less than RF Microneedling, more than a facial.
 Numbing cream takes the edge off, but you still feel scratching and pressure, especially around the mouth and nose.
 Most patients tolerate it well.

 An array of fine needles creates thousands of microscopic channels in the skin.
-The controlled injury activates the body's own repair response — new collagen, new elastin, better texture.
-Works well alone; excellent in combination with PRP or topical actives.
+The controlled injury activates the body's own repair response: new collagen, new elastin, better texture.
+Works well alone; best combined with a laser or other energy-based devices.

 Skin will be pink and tight, like a mild sunburn, and may feel slightly dry for 2–3 days.
-Pinpoint tiny scabs (barely visible) settle within 48 hours.
+Tiny pinpoint scabs (barely visible) settle within 48 hours.

 Less than RF Microneedling, more than a facial.
 Numbing cream takes the edge off, but you still feel scratching and pressure, especially around the mouth and nose.
 Most patients tolerate it well.

 The post-treatment freshness shows up first, usually within a week.
-Texture and scar remodelling take longer — 4 to 6 weeks for the first true change, then each session builds on the last.
-Three to five sessions is the usual honest range.
+Texture and scar remodelling take longer: 4 to 6 weeks for the first true change, then each session builds on the last.
+Three to five sessions is the usual range.

 Usually, yes.
 There is no heat component here, so pigment risk is lower than with many laser treatments.
 I still work conservatively on reactive skin and adjust depth carefully if you flush easily or mark after inflammation.